 Choose 3 or 4 stand out clips and add them together for your trailer.
 If your podcast is audio-only, pair this audio with slides which highlight some of the main talking points and keep the visuals stimulating for the viewer.
 Make sure they look professional and people won’t be able to resist listening to the rest of the podcast.

 Here’s an example of a video trailer we created for our client, Chris Ducker:

 You could also consider recording a separate trailer video where you talk to the camera about your podcast episode.
 It doesn’t have to be a lengthy video by any means.
 A short video where you talk about the topic of the episode and what listeners can expect to learn from it is all you need.

 The purpose of this video is to create some buzz around the episode.
 It’s also a great way to add a personal touch to your social media feed and your audience may be more inclined to engage with your content since it is so personal.

 Release your video on social media on the day your podcast launches to direct the viewer to listen in.

 Here's one I recorded for episode 91 of the podcast:

-The written content that you include beneath or above a social post is incredibly important.
-A lot of people will scan your post and conclude whether or not they want to listen to your podcast episode.
+The written content that you include with a social post is incredibly important.
+A lot of people will scan your post and decide whether or not they want to listen to your podcast episode.
 So, give them a reason to hit play!